bleaktwig/yuadrem-wiki/docs/religions/tanethism.md

     Their background as a mortal is not known, but they are often attributed to murders where the perpetrator was never found.
     They are depicted as a kinless being with a shifting face and body.
     * ***Havetish*** is the god of both leadership and tyranny.
-    As a mortal, they were [Qina](TODO), the naenk general who led the naenks against the marsets in the [Babanian Wars](TODO).
+    As a mortal, they were Qina<!-- [Qina](TODO) -->, the naenk general who led the naenks against the marsets in the Babanian Wars<!-- [Babanian Wars](TODO) -->.
     As a god, they are depicted with an uncharacteristic golden armor and a purpleheart spear.
     * ***Mziva*** is the god of self sacrifice.
-    As a mortal, she was a marset who led her colony to salvation during the [Ededeian Genocide](TODO), at the cost of her own life.
+    As a mortal, she was a marset who led her colony to salvation during the Ededeian Genocide, at the cost of her own life.
     She is now depicted with golden hair and clothes made of flowers.
 * **Truhetic Beings** or *illuminants* are mortals selected by a mevic or tovastic god to conduct pheter.
 They remain mortal after being anointed, and most move on to become the protagonists of legends.
-Some commonly known illuminants are [Olag the god-king](TODO), the [Immortal Queen Elña](TODO), Anush, Jirar, Vakris, and Zuleija, among others.
+Some commonly known illuminants are Olag the god-king<!-- [Olag the god-king](TODO) -->, the Immortal Queen Elña<!-- [Immortal Queen Elña](TODO) -->, Anush, Jirar, Vakris, and Zuleija, among others.

 ## History
 Old Tanethism is characterized by its myriad of gods -- one for each thing.
-This urreligion was widely practiced in the Seven Principates and their various colonies up until the late [Nations Era](TODO).
+This urreligion was widely practiced in the Seven Principates and their various colonies up until the late Nations Era<!-- [Nations Era](TODO) -->.

 Taneth, a gat theologist, published "The Rituals and Gods of the Gats" in 511 AS.
 Independent of any institution, the scholar traveled all around the gat kingdoms and city-states, compiling all information he could find on the gods of each community.